bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Mostly Cloudy
+- Foggy
-- 99% humidity
+- 97% humidity
 - 3 mph wind
-- 73% cloud cover
+- 100% cloud cover
 - 53 AQI 🟨
-- 0.35 inches of rain in the past 24 hours
+- 0.21 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours